 Microsites and SEO

-Often being dedicated to a specific niche, Microsites can drive SEO by establishing a highly targeted domain name and keywords without being bogged down by the SEO strategies already in use on your main website.
-However, there are important things to consider SEO-wise when creating your microsite.
+Since they’re often dedicated to a specific niche, microsites can drive SEO by establishing a highly-targeted domain name and keywords, without becoming bogged down by the more complex strategies already in use on your main website.
+However, there are important SEO elements to consider when creating your microsite.

-For example, large brand sites often have highly-authoritative domains and placing a microsite on a separate domain prevents the opportunity to leverage that authority.
-Additionally, if you have any repeated content on your microsite or similar keywords, your two sites are splitting resources which will result in a drop in search rankings.
-At the same time, however, sharing a root domain is also not great for SEO.
-Subdomains, however, force you to split authority between two sites.
+For example, sites for large brands often have highly-authoritative domains.
+Placing a microsite on a separate domain prevents the opportunity to leverage that authority.
+Additionally, if you have any repeated content on your microsite, or even content that just uses similar keywords, your two sites are splitting resources.
+This could result in a drop in search rankings, as your two platforms will be competing against one another.

-For the most part, for those highly concerned with SEO, creating microsites on a separate domain are not advisable; a new domain means you need to commit the time and resources to marketing and SEO for a completely separate site.
-Subdomains or subdirectories are recommended so that your content can still benefit from your site authority.
-Either way, the best way to optimize SEO is to populate your site with excellent content.
+For those highly concerned with SEO, creating microsites on a separate domain may not be advisable.
+A new domain means you need to commit the time and resources to marketing and SEO for a completely new site.

 Microsites for Email Marketing

-Microsites are a focused way to make direct leads into sales because of their way of giving the user exactly what they are looking for in an easily navigable way.
-Microsites are therefore perfect for incorporating into emails.
-With strategically placed content, microsites can give the customer everything they need to know in the convenience of their inbox.
+Microsites are a focused way to turn direct leads into sales, because they give users exactly what they’re looking for in an easily-navigable way.
+This makes microsites perfect for incorporating into emails.
+Thanks to strategically-placed content, they can provide customers with everything they need to know conveniently in their inboxes.

-Microsites are much more effective for marketing then static messages when used in emails.
-With the ability to incorporate cool features like product and content browsing, navigation and video, microsites sent to your subscribers via email will be more engaging and generate more leads.
+Microsites are much more effective for marketing than static messages when used in emails.
+With the ability to incorporate cool features such as product and content browsing, navigation, and videos, microsites sent to your subscribers via email will likely be more engaging and generate more leads.

 Microsites for Pay-Per-Click Advertising

-If you are looking to promote a short term promotional campaign or project and have sufficient time and resources, Microsites can work in tandem with paid ad campaigns to drive traffic to your site.
-While the more well-known way to use PPC is to send clicks to a specific landing page on your site relevant to whatever ad they clicked on, microsites can be a better way to take your campaign advertising to the next level.
+If you’re looking to promote a short term promotional campaign or project and have sufficient time and resources, microsites can work in tandem with paid ad campaigns to drive traffic to your main site.
+While the more well-known way to use PPC ads is to send clicks to a relevant landing page on your site, microsites can be a better way to take your campaign advertising to the next level.

 WordPress & WP Engine for Microsites

-Given that microsites are often extensions or separate entities from the main site, you’re going to want a CMS that is flexible, easy-to-use, and offers the scalability you need for experimentation.
-Chances are you are going to want to get content out there fast while also having the freedom to make changes and try out new things on your microsite.
-WordPress offers a platform so easy to use that even someone with no technical knowledge could figure it out.
+Given that microsites are often extensions or separate entities of a parent site, you’re going to want a Content Management System (CMS) that is flexible, easy to use, and offers the scalability you need for experimentation.
+Chances are you’re going to want to publish content fast, while also having the freedom to make changes and try out new things on your microsite.
+WordPress offers a platform so user-friendly that even someone with no previous technical experience can learn to use it effectively.